-Analyzing a house hacking deal is difficult unless you have previous experience.
-But that’s OK.
-Purchasing a house hack gives you flexibility with your analysis.
+Analyzing a real estate deal is difficult unless you have previous experience.
+But that's OK.
+Purchasing a rental property to live in gives you flexibility with your analysis.
 You can make some mistakes with your analysis without suffering huge consequences.

 So, how do you analyze a house hacking deal?
 Here are tips for keeping it simple and doing it:

 If you've researched investing or starting a business, you should be familiar with the term "cash flow".
 But if you're not familiar with the term, here's an official definition: